MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 7. Scalability Trade-Offs
 While scalability is a crucial aspect of Bagisto’s architecture, there are inherent trade-offs that need to be considered:

+-	Complexity:* Horizontal scaling introduces complexity in terms of infrastructure management, network configuration, and maintaining data consistency across multiple instances.
+This requires expertise in cloud services, container orchestration tools like Kubernetes, and monitoring solutions.
+-	*	Costs:* As Bagisto scales horizontally by adding more servers or using managed cloud services, the operational costs increase.
+Businesses need to balance the need for scalability with the associated costs of cloud resources, storage, and network bandwidth.